3 steps to choose the perfect backpack for your family

 Understand how to adjust those packs, get them fitted for you, fill one with rice sacks (REI has those to help you fill your pack), put it on, and shop for other gear.
 Try all shortlisted packs with rice sacks, and pick one which you like the most.
 Some bags come with a rain cover if your pack doesn’t come with a rain cover, buy a high-quality rain cover, which fits properly.
 You will be very glad about this later on the trail.

 Voila!
 You got your pack and its cover, now repeat all the steps for each of your family members.

-Tip from the trail: Let your kids choose their backpacks first, and wear it around in the store.
+Tip from the trail: Let your kids choose their backpacks first, and wear them around in the store.
 Alternatively, make another trip to take home your packs.
 Selecting a backpack takes time, and little ones get bored quickly.
 We always take some interesting books with us on our REI trips to keep them busy or resort to the iPhone, if the situation gets dire.

-Once all the packs are home, stuff them with some books and clothes and wear around the home to get used to your pack.
+Once all the packs are home, stuff them with some books and clothes and wear them around the home to get used to your pack.
 Make sure kids are fully comfortable wearing them and understand how to adjust them.
 In case you have any discomfort, get it resolved before heading out on your backpacking trip.
 One more thing, if it is your first backpacking trip, don’t forget to watch some extremely useful videos about how to pack your bag.
 Trust me, it is a science and if not done properly can cause back and shoulder pain even with the most expensive backpack.
 Now that you got backpacks, get your kids ready for their first backpacking trip, read great tips to start backpacking with kids.